fyc2646/tidy3d-mode-explorer/README.md

 # Tidy3D Mode Explorer

-A simplistic graphical user interface for exploring optical waveguide modes using Tidy3D's waveguide plugin and mode solver.
+A simplistic graphical user interface for exploring optical waveguide modes using [Tidy3D](https://www.flexcompute.com/tidy3d/solver/)'s waveguide plugin and mode solver.
 It provides two mode solve options: local mode solve and server mode solve.
 Local mode solve runs on your local machine, which doesn't require a tidy3d account and is totally free.
 Local mode solve does not implement the subpixel averaging scheme so the accuracy of the mode data is not guaranteed.
-Server mode solve sends the mode solve request to a Flexcompute server, which requires a tidy3d account and a small amount of FlexCredits.
+Server mode solve sends the mode solve request to a [Flexcompute](https://www.flexcompute.com/) server, which requires a tidy3d account (sign up for a free account [here](https://www.flexcompute.com/)) and a small amount of FlexCredits.
 When more accurate mode data is needed, server mode solve is recommended.

 ![Demo Interface](demo.png)

 ## Description

-This tool provides an interactive interface for quicklyanalyzing and visualizing optical waveguide modes using the Tidy3D electromagnetic simulation framework.
+This tool provides an interactive interface for quickly analyzing and visualizing optical waveguide modes using the Tidy3D electromagnetic simulation framework.
 The GUI supports:

 ### Waveguide Types
 - Strip waveguide